SynBioDex/SBOL-examples/SBOL/best-practices/BPP001/README.md

-BP 001 -- Representation of Parts and Devices for Build Planning
+BPP -- Representation of Parts and Devices for Build Planning
 ===================================

 BP                     | <leave empty>
 ----------------------|--------------